nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 ![](assets/t1dexi_daily_events_by_device.png)

-- Tandem with Basal IQ shows much less events than other AIDs but more than CSII (this makes sens because it has comes with additional suspend events)
+- Tandem with Basal IQ shows much less events than other AIDs but more than CSII (this makes sense because it has comes with additional suspend events)
  - Some pumps are potential candidates for incorrect assignment
     - Some Tandem with Control IQ seem to be not in AID (1193,1444,5558,677 with <100 events/day)
     - One 770G outlier could be AID (subject 304 with 369 events/day in average)